Henry Harrison Culver

 designated by the war department as one of the six distinguished institutions of the United States indicates at once the superiority of its methods.

-of soldiers were its chief and only aim.
-Such a system enlists at once the boy's pride and interest, and impresses him with its force and reality.
-It
+the making of soldiers were its chief and only aim.
+Such a system enlists at once the boy's pride and interest, and impresses him with its force and

-strips him of every artificial garnishment of parental wealth or social or political prominence, puts him absolutely on his own merits; garbs him in the
+reality.
+It strips him of every artificial garnishment of parental wealth or social or political prominence, puts him absolutely on his own merits; garbs

-same uniform, locates him in the same sort of room, and affords him exactly the same opportunities as his fellows; places him in an atmosphere where he
+him in the same uniform, locates him in the same sort of room, and affords him exactly the same opportunities as his fellows; places him in an

 The school has realized also that interest and variety must furnish the incentive in a military course in a private school, and has provided facilities